|Nutritional Guidelines (per serving)|

 Note that the recipe calls for using the thick coconut cream and watery liquid of coconut milk separately.
 For that reason, be sure to buy full-fat coconut milk, which naturally separates in the can, and not low-fat versions which don't tend to do so as much.

 - 2 pounds carrots

 Gather the ingredients.

-Peel the carrots and then slice then evenly, on a diagonal for a prettier casserole, if you like.
+Peel the carrots, then slice them evenly.
+Cut on a diagonal for a prettier casserole, if you like.
 If you have a kitchen mandoline, this is a great time to use it, since the evenness of the slices is of utmost importance for an evenly cooked, pleasant-to-eat dish.
 If you don't have a kitchen mandoline, don't panic, just use a sharp knife and a steady hand to slice the carrots evenly.

 Serve the casserole hot or warm.

 - If you're planning on making this ahead and reheating it, stop cooking about 10 minutes early, cover, and let cool that way so it doesn't dry out and reheats as if it were just made.